harthur/nomnom/README.md

 # Options hash
-The options hash that is passed in to `nomnom.opts()` is a hash keyed on option name.
+The options hash that is passed to `nomnom.opts()` is a hash keyed on option name.
 Each option specification can have the following fields:

 #### string